• Cree XM-L2 (U2) LED with a lifespan of 50,000 hours

 My final conclusion on the Fenix PD35 LED Flashlight: This flashlight is one of if not the best flashlights I have ever owned.
 Fenix has out done it’s self again!
 I have became very spoiled to EDCing my Fenix PD20 but over the last week or so I’ve been carrying this light.
 If I where limited to having just one flashlight this would be the one.

-I got mine from LA Police Gear and suggest you purchase yours there too.
+I got mine from eBay and suggest you purchase yours there too.
 Their pricing is spot on and shipping and customer service is some of the best in the industry.
-If you use Promo Code LAPG you instantly save 5% off.
 Definitely get yourself one; you won’t be disappointed !!